 Charmouth is on the West Dorset Heritage Coast, near to Lyme Regis and for those of you in Worcestershire, it’s roughly a 2 and a half hour drive, mostly down the M5.
 A few people have told me that Lyme Regis is good for sea glass but I’ve never really found much there, which doesn’t mean it isn’t, just that I haven’t been lucky whenever I’ve visited.

-Charmouth, just down the road however, has always delivered for me and I thought it worth of a little review, especially now it's the 'summer' holidays and some of you may well be looking for a nice day out with the kids.
+Charmouth, just down the road however, has always delivered for me and I thought it worth of a little review, especially now it's the 'summer' holidays and some of you may well be looking for a nice day out.

 A Fab Day Out